 Chip Emely, Technology Services & Website Development

-The efficiency of our website and email accounts is due to technical support from Chip, through his firm, CMTS Consulting.
-He and his wife Mandie launched the company in 1991, offering web development, network integration, basic programming and professional photography services to small businesses throughout the Mid-Atlantic Region from their home office in Street.
+The efficiency of our website and email accounts is due to technical support from Chip, through his firm, The Emely Group.
+He and his wife Mandie run the company, offering web solutions, Internet marketing and professional photography services to small businesses throughout the Mid-Atlantic Region, from their home office in Street.
 Their business shares their home with their two sons, Cameron and Max.
-Chip and Mandie also provide internet marketing services, and have recently applied their organizational skills to management of sports events, such as the Chick-fil-A®/Mike Stankovic Regional Soccer Tournament.
-Chip’s first-hand management experience, along with his considerable technical skills, enables him to find solutions for technical support that work best for other small business owners.
+Chip’s first-hand management experience, along with his considerable technical skills, enables him to find solutions for that work best for other small business owners.

 Amelia Grace Gossman, Illustrator